Harshit-code-tech/Dev_Arena/PROJECT_STRUCTURE.md

 | `/challenges` | Protected | Placeholder screen | Planned |
 | `/settings` | Protected | Placeholder screen | Planned |

-`Blog.tsx` and `NewBlog.tsx` exist, but their routes are currently commented out in `App.tsx`.
+`Blog.tsx` and `NewBlog.tsx` exist, but their routes are not currently registered in `frontend/src/app/Router.tsx`.
 Links inside those pages refer to `/blog`, `/blog/new`, and `/blog/drafts`, which are not registered client routes.

 ## 4. Feature register